nxrighthere/ValveSockets-CSharp/README.md

 `ConfigurationString.ClientForceRelayCluster` code of relay cluster to use.
 If not empty, only relays in that cluster will be used.

-`ConfigurationString.ClientDebugTicketAddress` generate (unsigned) ticket for debugging, using the specified gameserver address.
+`ConfigurationString.ClientDebugTicketAddress` generate unsigned ticket for debugging, using the specified gameserver address.
 Router must be configured to accept unsigned tickets.

 `ConfigurationString.ClientForceProxyAddr` comma-separated list for debugging, to override relays from the config with this set.

 #### ConfigurationValue
+Definitions of configuration values for appropriate configuration functions: